 (The Legal 500, 2023)

-Robert Hill has worked at Freeths for over 10 years, having trained with the firm.
+Robert has worked at Freeths for nearly 15 years, having trained with the firm.

-He has a broad range of litigation experience and of cases covering different legal issues.
-This experience has allowed Robert to act for a wide variety of clients, from private individuals through to large commercial organisations (including in the public and not for profit sectors).
+He has a broad range of litigation experience and Robert has acted for a wide variety of clients, from private individuals through to large commercial organisations (including in the public and not for profit sectors).
 He is therefore well placed to understand not only the needs of his own clients, but, significantly, those of the other parties to the dispute.

-Robert acts for companies and individuals in dispute over contractual arrangements and/or professional negligence.
-He has successfully brought claims on behalf of individuals who have suffered at the hands of negligent professional advice and he has also defended numerous contractual misrepresentation claims.
+Robert acts for companies and individuals in dispute over contractual arrangements.
+He has successfully brought claims on behalf of parties who have suffered at the hands of negligent professional advice and he has also defended numerous contractual misrepresentation claims.

 - Successfully defending a company at the pre-action stage from accusations that it had conspired with an employee of competitor to use the competitor’s confidential information.